 In 1995, Mike was appointed to the Bucks County Board of Commissioners where he served for ten years.
 As a Bucks County Commissioner Mike was a champion of responsible county social service programs, job creation and efficient government administration.
 He fought to preserve over 11,000 acres of beautiful farmland, parkland and critical natural areas.
 His record on open space earned him recognition from a variety of environmental organizations, including the Greenspace Alliance.

 During his time as Commissioner, Mike led the fight to establish the county’s first Enterprise Zone, a project that eventually led to the creation of over 4,000 private sector jobs in Bucks County.

 As a Member of the 109th Congress Mike demonstrated himself to be an independently- minded advocate for his constituents.
 He fought for stronger borders, lower taxes and smaller budget deficits.
 Locally he worked successfully to bring the National Veterans’ Cemetery to Bucks County.
 Mike was also instrumental in flood mitigation efforts along the Neshaminy Creek watershed, which had been plagued by persistent flooding.

 Mike returned to Congress in 2011 after practicing law in Bucks County focusing on representing small businesses and local governments.

-Mike and his wife Kathy have been married twenty-four years and have six children - three girls (Katie, Maggie and Molly) and three boys (Jimmy, Mick and Tommy).
+Mike and his wife Kathy have been married twenty-four years and have six children - three girls (Katie, Maggie and Molly) and three boys (Jimmy, Mick and Tommy), and one grandson (Jack).
 An Eagle Scout, Mike has remained active in Scouting and is a past-President of the Bucks County Council of the Boy Scouts of America.